Jameel-Hu/babiesdata/README.md

 # babiesdata
-testing the difference of birth weight between smoking and nonsmoking library(downloader) url <- "https://raw.githubusercontent.com/genomicsclass/dagdata/master/inst/extdata/femaleMiceWeights.csv" filename <- "femaleMiceWeights.csv"
+We are interested in testing whether the birth weights of babies born to non-smoking mothers are significantly different from the birth weights of babies born to smoking mothers. library(downloader) url <- "https://raw.githubusercontent.com/genomicsclass/dagdata/master/inst/extdata/femaleMiceWeights.csv" filename <- "femaleMiceWeights.csv"